vmartinezalvarez/Image-generation-GAN-vs-DCGAN/README.md

 Motivated by the ability of GANs to sampling from a latent space of images to create entirely new images, here we evaluate and compare the performance of a GAN, where both generator G and discriminator D are multilayer perceptrons (MLP) with a deep convolutional generative adversarial network (DCGAN) (Radford et al., 2015).
 The experiments are performed on the MNIST dataset (Lecun et al., 1998), consisting of about 60.000 black and white images of handwritten digits, each with size 28 × 28 pixels.
 This dataset will be preprocessed according to some useful tricks proven to be useful for training GANs.
 The detailed descriptions about the model architectures and selected hyperparameters can be found in the colab notebook accompanying this project.

+## notMNIST dataset
+Also, we used the [notMNIST](http://yaroslavvb.blogspot.com/2011/09/notmnist-dataset.html) dataset, which is similar to MNIST, but looks a bit more like real data, that is, the data is much less clean compared to MNIST.
+There are 10 classes, with letters A-J taken from different fonts.
+This dataset consists of a small part cleaned by hand, approximately 1872 elements per class, and large uncleaned part, approximately 52909 elements per class.
+Two parts have approximately 0.5% and 6.5% label error rate.

 ## Results

 <table align='center'>